Peter Masefield

-Sir Peter Masefield (19 March 1914 - 14 February 2006) was a leading figure in Britain's post war aviation industry, as Chief Executive of British European Airways in the 1950s, and chairman of the British Airports Authority in the 1960s.
+Sir Peter Masefield (19 March 1914 – 14 February 2006) was a leading figure in Britain's post war aviation industry, as Chief Executive of British European Airways in the 1950s, and chairman of the British Airports Authority in the 1960s.

-History
+Life

 Peter Gordon Masefield was born in 1914 in Trentham, Staffordshire.
 Initially educated at Westminster School and Chillon College in Montreux, Switzerland, Masefield studied engineering at Jesus College, Cambridge.
 Following a childhood fascination with aircraft, Masefield gained his pilot's licence while in Cambridge which he maintained for the rest of his career.

 Masefield initially worked as a junior draughtsman at Fairey Aviation from 1935 to 1937, before moving into journalism on the staff of The Aeroplane 1937–1943.
 He became aviation correspondent for The Sunday Times, and at the start of the Second World War was sent to France to cover the RAF Advanced Air Striking Force.

 Turned down by the Royal Air Force as a pilot due to poor vision, Masefield flew with the United States Army Air Forces (USAAF) as an occasional co-pilot and air gunner while maintaining his journalism career.
 A daylight raid on Le Bourget in 1943 led to the nose of his Boeing B-17 Flying Fortress being blown off, with a consequential crash landing in East Anglia, luckily without injury.

 Following a 1943 article by Masefield criticising the Ministry of Aircraft Production, Lord Beaverbrook removed him from active service, appointing him as his personal advisor and Secretary of the Brabazon Committee, which planned for post-war British civil aviation.
 Masefield also accompanied Beaverbrook to Washington DC for talks that led to the creation of the International Civil Aviation Organization.
-Masefield also played a major part in the 1946 negotiations of the Bermuda Agreement - which governed air services and routes between the United States and the UK.
+Masefield also played a major part in the 1946 negotiations of the Bermuda Agreement – which governed air services and routes between the United States and the UK.

 British European Airways

 In 1949 Lord Douglas (Marshal of the Royal Air Force), then-chairman of British European Airways (BEA) made Masefield chief executive, despite Masefield being just 35.
-Controlling a large number of staff on a small budget, tight cost control measures were combined with innovative methods to boost revenue and passenger loads - such as off-peak fares on late evening flights and high frequency services on popular routes.
+Controlling a large number of staff on a small budget, tight cost control measures were combined with innovative methods to boost revenue and passenger loads – such as off-peak fares on late evening flights and high frequency services on popular routes.
 This commercially aggressive approach including resulted in monthly earnings of £1 million, and BEA was profitable by 1955.
-Other successes included ordering the Vickers Viscount turboprop airliner - which became the leading short-haul aircraft in Europe by the mid-1950s - and resisting the potential merger of British Overseas Airways Corporation (BOAC) with BEA.
+Other successes included ordering the Vickers Viscount turboprop airliner – which became the leading short-haul aircraft in Europe by the mid-1950s – and resisting the potential merger of British Overseas Airways Corporation (BOAC) with BEA.